technobly/Particle-NeoPixel/README.md

 - Make sure get the # of pixels, pin number, type of pixels correct

-- NeoPixels require 5V level inputs and the Spark Core only has 3.3V level outputs.
-Level shifting is necessary, the Spark Shield Shield has the [TXB0108PWR](http://www.digikey.com/product-search/en?pv7=2&k=TXB0108PWR) 3.3V to 5V level shifter built in (but has been known to oscillate at 50MHz with wire length longer than 6"), alternatively you can wire up your own with a [SN74HCT245N](http://www.digikey.com/product-detail/en/SN74HCT245N/296-1612-5-ND/277258), or [SN74HCT125N](http://www.digikey.com/product-detail/en/SN74HCT125N/296-8386-5-ND/376860).
+- NeoPixels require 5V logic level inputs and the Spark Core only has 3.3V logic level digital outputs.
+Level shifting from 3.3V to 5V is necessary, the Spark Shield Shield has the [TXB0108PWR](http://www.digikey.com/product-search/en?pv7=2&k=TXB0108PWR) 3.3V to 5V level shifter built in (but has been known to oscillate at 50MHz with wire length longer than 6"), alternatively you can wire up your own with a [SN74HCT245N](http://www.digikey.com/product-detail/en/SN74HCT245N/296-1612-5-ND/277258), or [SN74HCT125N](http://www.digikey.com/product-detail/en/SN74HCT125N/296-8386-5-ND/376860).
 These are rock solid.